open-telemetry/opentelemetry-go-contrib/internal/shared/logutil/DESIGN.md

-The distinct markers preserve the reason for replacement: `"<cycle>"` means an identity repeated on the active path, `"<depth-limit>"` means the recursive-path bound was exhausted, and `"<work-limit>"` means the traversal or reflection-copy work budget was exhausted before the value was proven safe.
-Exceptionally deep, broad, or repeatedly shared acyclic input can therefore be truncated.
+The distinct markers preserve the reason for replacement: `"<cycle>"` means an identity repeated on the active path, `"<depth-limit>"` means the recursive-path bound was exhausted, and `"<work-limit>"` means bounded traversal, reflection-copy, or isolation work could not finish before the value was proven safe.
+Exceptionally deep, broad, repeatedly shared, or reflection-inaccessible acyclic input can therefore be truncated.
 This trade-off keeps stack use and graph amplification bounded while leaving ordinary values unchanged.

 An identity already active exactly at either boundary is still reported as `"<cycle>"`, because recognizing that repetition requires no further descent.